LingyuLi-math/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-Lingyu Li is currently a 2th-year PhD candidate at School of Control Science and Engineering, Shandong University, China, working with Zhi-Ping Liu on Research on Biomarker Discovery Methods Based on Regularized Feature Selection.
+Currently, Lingyu Li is a 2th-year PhD candidate at School of Control Science and Engineering, Shandong University, China, working with Zhi-Ping Liu on Research on Biomarker Discovery Methods Based on Regularized Feature Selection.